This page has information on nationally significant proposals including what they are and where to find further information on the process.

 - The applicant may lodge the proposal directly with the Environment Protection Authority (EPA), who will then make a recommendation to the Minister whether to make a direction on its NSP status.

 The EPA administers the NSP process.
-See Proposals of national significance on the Resource management guides web page [Environment Protection Authority website].
+For more information see RMA proposals [Environment Protection Authority website].